top of page

 marketing

-GND doesn't claim to be an 'advertising agency' or expert on marketing, but can offer general advice and guidance on the 'basics' – which often boils down to some simple questions including:
+GND doesn't claim to be an 'advertising agency' or expert on marketing, but can offer general, common-sense advice and guidance on the 'basics' – which often boils down to some simple questions including:

 > what is your 'selling proposition' (eg price, quality, service, behavioural change)?